Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 ### HTTP Endpoints

 -   **UI**
     -   `GET /landing` → webpage of: two input fields (room_code, name).
 Room code is auto-filled if in URL params.
-Name is autofilled according to persistent storage.
+Name is autofilled according to browser persistent storage.
     -   `GET /` → webpage of: the main UI.
 -   **Discovery & Pairing**
     -   `GET /qr` `{room_code}` → png file of qr code of host url with room code param